Beej126/BeejBlog/content/posts/2015-06-14-powershell-dual-windows-explorers.md

 Highlights:

-  * Always wanted to try this and just finally got around to it&#8230; and it actually works to a decent degree.
+  * Always wanted to try this and just finally got around to it... and it actually works to a decent degree.
-  * This is of course well covered ground with various other [file managers][3]&#8230; i just wanted to see if you could do it this poor man&#8217;s way with PowerShell driving&#8230; so one could readily make it one&#8217;s own with further customizations
+  * This is of course well covered ground with various other [file managers][3]... i just wanted to see if you could do it this poor man's way with PowerShell driving... so one could readily make it one's own with further customizations
-  * I was a longtime fan of Directory Opus&#8230; I think it&#8217;s significant that this meager alternative is customized via standard PowerShell vs a 3rd party scripting environment that must be learned&#8230; i.e. if you happen to already know PowerShell, you can jump right in with all that file handling power available
+  * I was a longtime fan of Directory Opus...
+I think it's significant that this meager alternative is customized via standard PowerShell vs a 3rd party scripting environment that must be learned... i.e. if you happen to already know PowerShell, you can jump right in with all that file handling power available
-  * The obnoxious part is hunting down the COM interfaces necessary to pull stuff out of FileExplorer&#8230; it dips into silliness like how IE is somehow part of the equation.
+  * The obnoxious part is hunting down the COM interfaces necessary to pull stuff out of FileExplorer... it dips into silliness like how IE is somehow part of the equation.
-  * See comments for all the good posts i drew from to cobble it together&#8230; lots of handy Shell programming nuggets to be had
+  * See comments for all the good posts i drew from to cobble it together... lots of handy Shell programming nuggets to be had
   * thanks to a [handy github project][4], [Font-Awesome][5] is now in the WinForms domain &#8211; too cool
   * notes to self
       * interop.SHDocVw.dll is generated from doing a&nbsp;Visual Studio&nbsp;reference to C:\windows\system32\shdocvmw.dll
-      * interop.Shell32.dll seemed like it was going to come in handy but didn&#8217;t wind up being necessary
+      * interop.Shell32.dll seemed like it was going to come in handy but didn't wind up being necessary
       * these are the only real FileExplorer API calls necessary for the CopyFile piece
           * $objFolder = $objShell.NameSpace($explorerRight_SHDocVw.LocationUrl)
           * $objFolder.CopyHere($explorerLeft_SHDocVw.Document.SelectedItems())
-      * there are a few wacky interfaces behind the shell objects but the neat thing is that runtime dynamic type binding makes using real types largely irrelevant&#8230; i feel that does lose some self documentation in the balance so i&#8217;ve tried to include the pertinent interfaces in the comments for future reference and expansion
+      * there are a few wacky interfaces behind the shell objects but the neat thing is that runtime dynamic type binding makes using real types largely irrelevant... i feel that does lose some self documentation in the balance so i've tried to include the pertinent interfaces in the comments for future reference and expansion

  [1]: https://github.com/Beej126/PoShDualExplorers
  [2]: http://www.BeejBlog.com/wp-content/uploads/2015/06/Snap2-1024x699.png